xhayper/xhayper.github.io/docs/rpg-maker-mv/updating.md

 # Updating
-This section will guide you to upgrade RPG Maker MV's component.
+This section will teach you how to upgrade RPG Maker MV's component.

 ## NW.js